Kajetan7/TimeTracker/README.md

 # Time Tracker

 This is a JavaScript script that interacts with a API to create, update, and delete tasks and their operations.
-It provides functionality such as:

-- Creating a new task with a title, description, and status
-- Deleting a task
-- Creating a new operation for a task with a description and time spent
-- Updating an operation with a new description or time spent
-- Deleting an operation
-- Updating a task with a new title, description, or status

 ## Usage